QuentinRa/blog.quentinra.dev/tools/git/index.md

 # Version-control using Git

 Git is a tool allowing you to easily work on a project.
 You will be able to go back to a previous version, and since the code will be hosted on a server, you will reduce the probability of losing all your work.
-You will also make team projects easier, are they are many features such as branches, issues, pull requests, which are quite convenient for programmers.
+You will also make projects in a team go smoother, are they are many features such as branches, issues, pull requests, which are quite convenient for programmers.

 * you will learn what's Git
 * the basic usage of Git